rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 In a lot of application use cases, there is a need to work with real-time data.
 Real-time data can be thought of as chat messages, control messages, shared temporary data stores and so on.

-Red5 pro has multiple ways of transmitting data in real-time, with each having its own usage scenario.
+Red5 Pro has multiple ways of transmitting data in real-time, with each having its own usage scenario.

 - **Sending data over the stream**: Transmitting data over a stream using the `stream.send` API provided in each SDK.
 - **Client to server RPC:** Invoking custom Red5 pro server side methods from the client.